Hurrian songs: History

-The complete song is one of about 36 such hymns in cuneiform writing, found on fragments of clay tablets excavated in the 1950s from the Royal Palace at Ugarit (present-day Ras Shamra, Syria), in a stratum dating from the fourteenth century BC, but is the only one surviving in substantially complete form.
+The complete song is one of about 36 such hymns in cuneiform writing, found on fragments of clay tablets excavated in the 1950s from the Royal Palace at Ugarit (present-day Ras Shamra, Syria), in a stratum dating from the fourteenth century BCE, but is the only one surviving in substantially complete form.

 An account of the group of shards was first published in 1955 and 1968 by Emmanuel Laroche, who identified as parts of a single clay tablet the three fragments catalogued by the field archaeologists as RS 15.30, 15.49, and 17.387.
 In Laroche's catalogue, the hymns are designated h. (for ”Hurrian”) 2–17, 19–23, 25–6, 28, 30, along with smaller fragments RS.
 19.164 g, j, n, o, p, r, t, w, x, y, aa, and gg.
 The complete hymn is h.6 in this list.
 A revised text of h.6 was published in 1975.

 Following Laroche's work, Assyriologist Anne Draffkorn Kilmer and musicologist Marcelle Duchesne-Guillemin worked together in the 1970s to understand the meaning of the tablets, concluding that one tablet presented tuning methods for a Babylonian lyre, another referred to musical intervals.

 Tablet h.6 contains the lyrics for a hymn to Nikkal, an Ancient Near Eastern goddess of orchards, and instructions for a singer accompanied by a nine-stringed sammûm, a type of harp or, much more likely, a lyre.
-The hymn was given its first modern performance in 1974, a performance of which the New York Times wrote: “This has revolutionized the whole concept of the origin of western music.”
+The hymn was given its first modern performance in 1974, a performance of which The New York Times wrote: "This has revolutionized the whole concept of the origin of western music."

 The Hurrian hymn pre-dates several other surviving early works of music (e.g., the Seikilos epitaph and the Delphic Hymns) by a millennium, and the reconstruction of the music has improved over time.
-The first reconstructions interpreted the musical scale upside down, with the highest tones falsely becoming the lowest.
+The first reconstructions interpreted the musical scale upside down, with the highest tones incorrectly becoming the lowest.
 In parallel, attempts to map the lyrics onto the music led historians to try to extend the music.
 Duchesne-Guillemin's reconstruction may be heard at the Urkesh webpage, though this is only one of at least five "rival decipherments of the notation, each yielding entirely different results".
 These reconstructions (not decipherments in the correct sense of the word, because the script is well understood and mostly unambiguous) illustrate the history of research and the improvements as well as failures made over time.

 The tablet is in the collection of the National Museum of Damascus.